-Deadline for the first intake of 2023-2024 applications is July 31, 2023 for projects funded in the fiscal year ending March 31,2024.
+Deadline for the first intake of 2024-2025 applications is April 30, 2024 for projects funded in the fiscal year ending March 31,2025.
+Priority will be given to first time applicants to the OFCAF program.

-Subject to the availability of funding the deadline for the second intake of applications is November 30, 2023 for projects funded in the fiscal year ending March 31,2024.
+Subject to the availability of funding the deadline for the second intake of applications is July 31, 2024 for projects funded in the fiscal year ending March 31,2025.
+Priority will be given to first time applicants to the OFCAF program.